App Volumes Architecture

 The following guidelines will also help you determine whether an application requires special handling during the virtualization process or whether virtualization in a package is even possible:

-- Additional application virtualization technologies – Other application virtualization technologies (Microsoft App-V, ThinApp, and others) should be disabled during packaging because the filter drivers could potentially conflict and cause inconsistent results in the packaging process.
+- Additional application virtualization technologies – Other application virtualization technologies (Microsoft App-V, ThinApp, and others) should be turned off during packaging because the filter drivers could potentially conflict and cause inconsistent results in the packaging process.

 - Mixing of 32- and 64-bit OS types – The OS type (32- or 64-bit) of the machine that the package is attached to should match the OS type that applications were packaged on.
 Mixing of application types in App Volumes environments follows the same rules as Windows application types—that is, if a 32-bit application is certified to run in a 64-bit environment, then App Volumes supports that configuration also.